-We know the importance of hand washing, physical distancing and wearing face masks to minimize the spread of the coronavirus.
+We know that hand washing and physical distance can minimize the spread of colds and flu.
 Can boosting our immune system through the foods we eat make a difference too?

 It can’t hurt.